EdoardoVigano/Chemical-Resolver/README.md

   <img width="622" height="427" src="IMG_CR/Picture3.png">
 </p>

 8. In __“Physico-Chemical properties”__ you can calculate some descriptors useful from the SMILES, such as the Molecular Weight (MW).
 You can select one descriptor or _“All”_ descriptors.
 Click on the __“Start calculation”__ button to start the calculation, then on __“Save descriptor”__ to save the .xlsx file.
-If you want the previous research and the descriptors in one file, you can click on “Save file” to obtain one single file with all information you want.

 <p align="center">
   <img width="622" height="427" src="IMG_CR/Picture5.png">